-The belief that students should be acknowledged for knowledge gleaned from prior experiences and education attracts many students with diverse backgrounds such as paramedics, licensed practical nurses, second-degree students, and transfers from other schools.
-Paramedics are given the opportunity to receive credit by challenge examination for selected nursing courses.
+We belief that students should be acknowledged for prior experiences and education.
+This belief attracts many students with diverse backgrounds such as paramedics, licensed practical nurses, second-degree students, and transfers from other schools.

-The Accelerated option is a thirteen month option designed for persons who have a bachelor's degree and have completed pre-requisite courses for the BSN.
+The Accelerated Bachelors of Science in Nursing Option is a thirteen month option designed for persons who have a bachelor's degree and have completed pre-requisite courses for the BSN.